opengsn/docs/javascript-client/interacting-with-relayhub.md

 # Interacting with `RelayHub`

-//TIP: If you're unfamiliar with how the GSN works, check out [Sending Gasless Transactions](../learn/sending-gassless-transactions.md) first.

 There are many meta-transaction implementations out there, but the GSN has a unique detail that makes it special.
 At its core, a smart contract is responsible for keeping track of relayers, handling relayed transactions, charging their recipients, and generally ensuring all parties stay honest.
 This contract is called `RelayHub`, and there is a _single_ instance of it in the whole network (you don't need to deploy your own!).
 Think of it as a piece of public infrastructure, for all Ethereum users to benefit from.

 This document will explain some of `RelayHub` 's tasks, and how they relate to the using of the GSN.
 See this flow diagram first, and we will try to explain what is going on in this article: